 - Select Add as point layer.

 - In the properties panel, in Layers, click the City point layer.

-- In Location, after Location field, select the field Longitude_Latitude.
+- In Location, after Location field, select Longitude_Latitude.

-- In the properties panel, in Size & Shape adjust the Bubble size range slider.
-Too small a minimum and the bubble representing sales for one location may not be visible when compared to a location with a large sales volume.
+If there is too small a minimum, then the bubble representing sales for one location may not be visible when compared to a location with a large sales volume.

 - In Colors, set Colors from Auto to Custom.

-- Select By measure in the list and in Select measure, select Sales.
+- Select By measure in the list and in Select measure, type in: Sum(Sales)

 The map size adjusts according to the selections made in the filters.
-For example, selecting Nordic will zoom the map into the North European area showing the locations of sales in that area.
+For example, selecting Nordic will zoom the map to the North European area showing the locations of sales in that area.

 Specific areas of the map can be selected by holding down the shift key, while using the mouse to draw a lasso around the area to be viewed.
 The selections in the filter panes then reflect the selection made on the map.